-Ready for a start-up online brokerage site with a twist?
-It’s called Motif Investing.
-As a motif is a “dominant theme or central idea”, here you can invest in a group of up to 30 individual stocks that fit into a theme like “Housing Recovery” or “Lots of Likes” (companies that have the most Likes on Facebook).
+Updated.
+Ever wanted to manage your own mutual or ETF?
+A new brokerage company called Motif Investing will let you do just that.
+One of their pitches is that you can invest in a group of up to 30 individual stocks that fit into a motif or theme like “Housing Recovery” or “Lots of Likes” (companies that have the most Likes on Facebook).
 You can buy the entire basket of stocks with just one $9.95 commission, with no ongoing management fees.
 The minimum motif investment amount is $250.

 My initial impression was that it felt a bit too trendy and gimmicky to recommend as a long-term investment.
 Indeed, I don’t really care how many Facebook Likes a company has, and I doubt I would buy stocks based on my love of pets or my political views.
 It’s just not my style.

-But if you take a step back, since they let you customize the basket, anyone could essentially make their own ETF/mutual fund with zero expense ratio.
-You can’t track a broad index like the S&P 500 this way, but if you do have a basket of stocks that you buy regularly, this would be a cost-efficient way of doing it.
-You can also set the relative weighting of each of the stocks in the motif.
+Since they let you customize the basket, anyone could essentially make their own ETF or mutual fund with ZERO expense ratio.
+You can’t track a broad index like the S&P 500, but if you do have a basket of stocks that you buy regularly, this would be a very cost-efficient way of doing it.
+You can add or remove stocks, and adjust the relative weighting of each stock in the motif.
 Here’s a screenshot (click to enlarge):

-Personally, I might try creating a basket of dividends stocks that hopefully will provide a long-term stream of growing income.
-For example, take the SPDR S&P Dividend ETF (SDY) that holds 60 highest-yielding stocks of the S&P 1500 that have raised their dividends every year for the past 25 years.
+My plan is to someday create a custom basket of dividend-oriented stocks that hopefully will provide a long-term stream of growing income.
+For example, look at the SPDR S&P Dividend ETF (SDY) that holds 60 highest-yielding stocks of the S&P 1500 that have raised their dividends every year for the past 25 years.
 It’s a nice idea, but it leaves out some good companies and the 0.35% expense ratio eats up 10% of the original yield of the underlying companies.
 Why not hold most of these directly, remove some of the ones you don’t like, and keep the 0.35% as extra return for yourself?

-Right now, as it seems like you have to customize an existing motif, I think the “Dogs of the Dow” or “Bullet-Proof Balance Sheets” motifs are the closest.
+Motif also uses dollar-based trades, which means every penny is invested, while they keep track of any fractional shares for you.
+No maintenance fees, no inactivity fees.
 In many ways, this is similar to the unlimited plan at Folio Investing, but Motif Investing has the potential to be a lot cheaper ($10 per motif trade with no minimum trade requirement vs. $29 every month for Folio) and is closer to a ETF in that they do real-time market trades.
-Motif also uses dollar-based trades, using fractional shares to keep everything organized.
 You can still do regular real-time trades of individual stocks for $4.95 per trade.
-No maintenance fees, no inactivity fees.
-Currently there is no automatic dividend reinvestment, you have to reinvest the cash yourself.
+Currently there is no automatic dividend reinvestment, the dividends go to cash and you reinvest yourself as desired.

-Right now, Motif Investing is offering up to a $150 cash bonus when you open a new brokerage account with $2,000+ and make 5 trades.
+New customer bonus.
+Right now, Motif Investing is offering new customers up to a $150 cash bonus when you open with $2,000+ and make 5 trades.
 If you make 1 trade, you’ll get $50.
 3 trades will get $75.